Ask any seasoned presenter and she’ll admit a simple truth. People don’t remember many details from a keynote, if at all.

-Indeed, active participation is an age-old key to remembering critical features of a product or a speech.
-In turn, recognition and awareness are crucial preconditions toward persuasion.
+Indeed, active participation is an age-old key to remembering the critical features of a product or a speech.
+In turn, recognition and awareness are crucial preconditions for persuasion.

 What changed?
 The pace and scope of things.
 Have you seen these incredible swarms of drones that Intel launches left, right and center?
 You probably have.
 Because any sane person that witnessed the flying robots in action took a picture and posted it on social media.